 - Talk to your child about giving up the dummy, if your child is old enough to understand.

-- When you and your child are ready, begin by restricting dummy use to certain times and places, such as in the car or cot.
+- When you and your child are ready, start by limiting dummy use to certain times and places – for example, the car or cot.
 This gives your child a chance to get used to being without the dummy.

 - Once your child is coping for longer periods without the dummy, set a time and date – then take away the dummy.